 In order to form these ideas in Spanish, you need to combine a conjugation of the verb haber with a past participle.

 For regular past participles, you only need two simple rules.
-For irregular participles, you need to memorise the list of verbs in this post below.
+For irregular participles, you need to memorize the list of verbs in this post below.

 Here you’ll see how to form regular past participles, you’ll get a list of the 12 core irregular past participles, you’ll see how the 12 irregular past participles can be used to conjugate verbs with common stems and some examples.